Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Air Force and its opponents have combined to score more than 37 points in five of seven games this season.
+- Air Force and its opponents have gone over the current 37-point total in five of seven games this season.

 - So far this season, 71.4% of Army's games (5/7) have had more combined points than Saturday's over/under of 37.

-- The two teams combine to average 63.9 points per game, 26.9 more than the total in this contest.
+- Saturday's total is 26.9 points lower than the two team's combined 63.9 points per game average.

-- The 44.5 points per game these two squads have allowed their opponents to score this season are 7.5 more than the 37 total in this contest.
+- This contest's over/under is 7.5 points lower than the 44.5 these two squads combine to give up per game in 2021.

-- Falcons games this season feature an average total of 47.3 points, a number 10.3 points higher than Saturday's over/under.
+- The Falcons and their opponents have scored an average of 47.3 points per game in 2021, 10.3 more than Saturday's total.

-- The 48.4 PPG average total in Black Knights games this season is 11.4 points more than this game's over/under.
+- The 37-point over/under for this game is 11.4 points below the 48.4 points per game average total in Black Knights games this season.

 Air Force Stats and Trends

-- The Falcons have an against the spread record of 4-2 in their six games when favored by 2.5 points or more so far this season.
+- The Falcons are 4-2 ATS when favored by 2.5 points or more this season.

-- Air Force's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Air Force's games this year have gone over the point total two times in seven opportunities (28.6%).

-- Air Force is 2-1 against the spread and 3-1 overall this season when the team notches more than 27.7 points.
+- Air Force is 2-1 against the spread and 3-1 overall in games when it records more than 27.7 points.

 - This year, the Falcons have turned the ball over six times, while the Black Knights have forced six.